ageweke/required_scopes/README.md

 Hence, RequiredScopes.
 It prevents you from forgetting about critical scopes, yet doesn't try to shoehorn a single `default_scope` everywhere.

+#### Supported Versions

+RequiredScopes supports:

+* Ruby 1.8.7, 1.9.3, 2.0.0, 2.1.0, and JRuby 1.7.9.
+* ActiveRecord 3.2.x and 4.0.x.
+* Any database that works with ActiveRecord.

+Note that because RequiredScopes ties in quite tightly with ActiveRecord, supporting previous ActiveRecord versions would be significant work.
+Patches are always welcome. :-)

 ## Installation

 Add this line to your application's Gemfile: